ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms between 9am and 11am.
 Mostly sunny, with a high near 95.
 Heat index values as
          high as 110.
-West southwest wind 0 to 3 mph.
+West southwest wind around 3 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">